Category Archives: Niger–Congo

 KiswahiliEnglish

 Wana matunda.
-Today we have a guest.
+They have a table.

 Huna mipira.
 They have fruit.

 Wana meza.
-We don’t have goat meat.
+You don’t have balls.

 Leo tuna mgeni.
-You don’t have balls.
+We don’t have goat meat.

 ->Click here to check your answers!<-